beyerdynamic Lagoon ANC Review

 Our Analysis and Test Results

-The Beyerdynamic Lagoon ANC puts an emphasis on sound quality, with all other aspects of the headphones falling into the 'respectable but not exceptional' category.
-While these certainly aren't the best all-around headphones available, they deliver a great listening experience, as long as your ears aren't too big for the earcups.
+The Lagoon ANC emphasizes sound quality, with all other aspects of the headphones falling into the 'respectable but not exceptional' category.
+While these aren't the best all-around wireless headphones available, they deliver a great listening experience, as long as your ears aren't too big for the earcups.

 Performance Comparison